tsnellgrove/dark_castle/castle_to_do.md

 		- What is the value of functionalizing?
 Maybe just convert output to buffer??

 3.x Minor Edits:
-	make synthetic score_keys more consistent (e.g. always '-success'; 'gator-crown' => 'croc-crown-success') provide printtw() options for double spacing (add print() to inner for) and also change column width use .strip() on input
+	Joshua idea: give the player an option to be a boy (Burt) or a girl (Rose); or maybe let them choose their own name make synthetic score_keys more consistent (e.g. always '-success'; 'gator-crown' => 'croc-crown-success') provide printtw() options for double spacing (add print() to inner for) and also change column width use .strip() on input